-The company says their supplement accomplishes this through a series of vegan ingredients for which there is research and testing, a claim we’ll examine later in the review.
+The company says their supplement accomplishes this through a series of vegan ingredients for which there are research and testing, a claim we’ll examine in the review.

 Recoop comes in two forms: Balance and Recovery.
 Take two Balance capsules in the morning with 8 to 12 ounces of water and two Recovery capsules with 8 to 12 ounces of water 30 minutes before bedtime.